 San Diego has beautiful beaches. :)

 I was grateful for the support on Day 1.
-In some ways, it felt like a party at the beach with heartfelt conversation and laughter.
+In some ways, it felt like a party at the beach from all the conversation and laughter.

 TOP: Me, Tim, Beth, and John.
 (Tim and Beth shuttled us from Prescott, AZ to San Diego the day before.)